alanbchristie/cylc-docker/README.md

-# A Docker container for CYLC
+# A Docker image for Cylc
-Here we have a very basic container image for CYLC.
+Here we have a very basic container image for [Cylc].
-I'm still learning/evaluating CYLC so hopefully this container image works.
+I'm still learning/evaluating Cylc so hopefully this container image works.
-It contains CYLC `7.7.0` and appears to respond to basic commands (`version` and `check-software`).
+It contains Cylc `7.7.0` and appears to respond to basic commands (`version` and `check-software`).

 ## Building the image